ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa7/index.md

 provided.
 - `loadThreshold` is the ratio of elements to capacity at which the collection will increase in capacity and rehash all elements.
-In each set, if the size to capacity ratio exceeds the loadFactor _after_ performing the insert, a rehash must be performed (after makes sense because at the beginning it's not clear if a `set` will increase the size or update an existing key).
+In each set, if the size to capacity ratio equals or exceeds the loadFactor _after_ performing the insert, a rehash must be performed (after makes sense because at the beginning it's not clear if a `set` will increase the size or update an existing key).
 - `expansionFactor` is the factor to multiply the capacity by on each